Order of the Lily and the Eagle: Demetrius Plato Sémélas

-The Successors
+Successors

-Eugene Dupré (1924-1945)
+Eugene Dupré (1924–1945)

 Following the death of Demetrius Sémélas (1924) and in accordance with his written will, the leadership of the Order was assigned to Eugene Dupré, Grand Commander of the Order and husband of Marie Routchine.
-Despite the many and various difficulties he faced, Eugene succeeded in collecting together and classifying the teachings of the Order’s Founders, also adding valuable and enlightening commentaries and references to their oral teaching from his own personal notes and reminiscences.
+Despite the many and various difficulties he faced, Eugene succeeded in collecting together and classifying the teachings of the Order's Founders, also adding valuable and enlightening commentaries and references to their oral teaching from his own personal notes and reminiscences.
 He organized and expanded the Order, emphasizing the social dimension and the direction that the Founders had themselves envisaged from the beginning.

-George Agathos (1945-1958)
+George Agathos (1945–1958)

 Following the death of Eugene Dupré in 1945 and in accordance with the written will of Sémélas, the leadership of the Order was assigned to Georgios Agathos, a Greek from Egypt and Grand Commander of the Order.
 Agathos emphasized the importance of an even greater practical application of the Teachings, while reorganizing the Order in keeping with the needs of his times and further expanding its Teachings with edifying commentaries.
-Agathos died in 1958, after having named as his successor Vassileios Goulettas, another Greek from Egypt, and having also named Madeleine Weill, a French woman, as the female co-leader of the Order.
+Agathos died in 1958, after having named Vassileios Goulettas, a Greek man, as the male representative for the Order and Madeleine Weill, a French woman, as female representative of the Order.
+Together they restored joint male and female leadership of the Order of the Lily and the Eagle.

-The continuators of the Work (1958 - present)
+The continuators of the Work (1958 – present)

 The recent history of the Order (since 1960) has seen a number of disagreements concerning its spiritual orientation that have divided its leadership as well as its members.
 Today, apart from the line of regular succession (stipulated by the written will of each Sovereign Grand Commander), at least three or four major formations exist which operate under the same name and emblem, but with different administrations.
 Since 2007, official endeavors on the part of these formations aiming at fraternal convergence have been in progress.